Posted by McElroy Metal ● Nov 7, 2024 8:00 AM

 Buildings with flat roofs commonly use an internal gutter system that drains water inside the building envelope.
 Heavy rainfall and blockages in gutters, downspouts, and scuppers can cause these systems to fail.
 These failures can result in costly damages to the entire building (and its contents).

-How to recover a flat roof with metalAn adequately designed frame-up retrofit can reroute the rainwater flow to get water outside the building envelope, where it is much less likely to cause damage if overloaded.
+An adequately designed frame-up retrofit can reroute the rainwater flow to get water outside the building envelope, which is much less likely to cause damage if overloaded.

 Frame-up retrofits also offer a variety of aesthetic choices for your building.
-Some owners opt for a low slope (such as ¼:12) which leaves the overall appearance of the building very similar.
+Some owners opt for a low slope (such as ¼:12), which leaves the overall appearance of the building very similar.

-Other owners take the opportunity to add slope to make the roof an aesthetic feature of the building while addressing leak issues and hiding unsightly mechanicals.
+Other owners take the opportunity to add a slope to make the roof an aesthetic feature of the building while addressing leak issues and hiding unsightly mechanicals.

 Retrofit Panel Options